godlyranchdressing/United-GNOME/extras/login-gnome-shell/README.md

 # Need to know

-* This can be changed easily ones there is more login themes available.
-But until then there is no point to the wizard to ask more questions.
 * Find file named with **must_fix_css_for_login.txt** for browse necessary changes for gnome shell css to fix certain issues caused by gnome-shell.css to login screen.
 These changes are necessary to do if login gnome shell is wished to modify.